dossma/scrape-Deutsche-Schulen/README.md

 This is for educational purpose only.
 I won't be responsible for any misuse.

 ## Motivation
-Get a better, structured overview or do analysis on where German international schools are located and further specifics.
+Get a better, structured overview or do analysis on this data of German international schools.

 ## Procedure and result